Birthday: Muhammad

-By religion
+However, there is much controversy regarding the permissibility of celebrating Mawlid, as some Muslims judge the custom as an unacceptable practice according to Islamic tradition.

+In Iran, Mother's Day is celebrated on the birthday of Fatima al-Zahra, the daughter of Muhammad.
+Banners reading Ya Fatima ("O Fatima") are displayed on government buildings, private buildings, public streets and car windows.

+Religious views

 Judaism

-In Judaism, the rabbis are divided about celebrating this custom, although it was accepted by the majority of the faithful.
-In the Torah the only mention that is made of the birthday, refers to the celebration of Pharaoh's birthday in Egypt, as recorded in Genesis (Parashat Vaieshev) 40:20.
+In Judaism, rabbis are divided about celebrating this custom, although the majority of the faithful accept it.
+In the Torah, the only mention of a birthday is the celebration of Pharaoh's birthday in Egypt (Genesis 40:20).

 Christianity

-Early centuries

-Origen in his commentary "On Levites" writes that Christians should not only refrain from celebrating their birthdays, but should look on them with disgust as a pagan custom.
-Saint's days were typically celebrated on the anniversary of their martyrdom or death, considered the occasion of or preparation for their entrance into Heaven or the New Jerusalem.
+Although the birthday of Jesus of Nazareth is celebrated as a Christian holiday on December 25, historically the celebrating of an individual person's birthday has been subject to theological debate.
+Early Christians, notes The World Book Encyclopedia, "considered the celebration of anyone's birth to be a pagan custom."
+Origen, in his commentary "On Levites," wrote that Christians should not only refrain from celebrating their birthdays but should look at them with disgust as a pagan custom.
+A saint's day was typically celebrated on the anniversary of their martyrdom or death, considered the occasion of or preparation for their entrance into Heaven or the New Jerusalem.

-Medieval

-Ordinary folk celebrated their saint's day (the saint they were named after), but nobility celebrated the anniversary of their birth.
+Ordinary folk in the Middle Ages celebrated their saint's day (the saint they were named after), but nobility celebrated the anniversary of their birth.
 The "Squire's Tale", one of Chaucer's Canterbury Tales, opens as King Cambuskan proclaims a feast to celebrate his birthday.

-Modern

-The Catholic Church, the Eastern Orthodox Church and Protestantism, accept birthdays as part of their traditional culture.
-Jehovah's Witnesses abstain from it for a number of reasons including its pagan origins, its rejection by early Christians, the way it is negatively expounded in the Holy Scriptures and the customs associated with superstition and magic.
+In the Modern era, the Catholic Church, the Eastern Orthodox Church and Protestantism, i.e. the three main branches of Christianity, as well as almost all Christian religious denominations, consider celebrating birthdays acceptable or at most a choice of the individual.
+An exception is Jehovah's Witnesses, who do not celebrate them for various reasons: in their interpretation this feast has pagan origins, was not celebrated by early Christians, is negatively expounded in the Holy Scriptures and has customs linked to superstition and magic.